Answers to Your Questions

 - Can anyone at the Cleveland Foundation help me write a proposal?

 We do not provide assistance with writing proposals.
-However, we suggest you contact the Foundation Center, which frequently conducts workshops on proposal writing, among other services.
+However, we suggest you contact Candid, which frequently conducts workshops on proposal writing, among other services.
 Visit its website to find a location near you.
-The Cleveland location phone number is 216-861-1934.

 - Can you refer me anywhere else for funding?

-A good resource for both individuals and organizations is the Foundation Center.
+A good resource for both individuals and organizations is Candid.
 It does not provide funding, but it is well equipped to provide online resources to help grantseekers identify appropriate funders and develop targeted proposals.
 Visit its website to find a location near you.
-The Cleveland location phone number is 216-861-1934.

 - When can we expect to hear a decision about our grant application?